cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

   * D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data).
 One instatnce per connection to prevent ddos.  改到以chain 为服务单位
 > E. Process manager, main(); schedule above 4 processes instance existing and prevent DDOS.

-> F. Resource management: states key value on chain and before mutabale ranged will be pinned, seeded files will be pined, others are unpinned to garbage collection.
+> F. Resource management: When safty root time pass the mutable range, the safety blocks will be pinned.
+All seeded files will be pinned.
+Others are unpinned subject to GC.

 ## Operation variables in database
 in each transition, following variables will be populated from execution and run-time.